BraiNEdarwin/SkyNEt/README.md

 ~/anaconda3/envs/skynet/lib/python3.6/site-packages/
 ```

-This is the directory where you should place a path configuration file named skynet.pth.
+This is the directory where you should place a path configuration file named 'skynet.pth'.
 This will allow python to find the SkyNEt modules when imported.
 To do this, follow the instructions below:

-    1. Go to the directory
+    1. Go to the directory ~/anaconda3/envs/skynet/lib/python3.6/site-packages
-    ```
-    ~/anaconda3/envs/skynet/lib/python3.6/site-packages
-    ```
-    2. Make a file named skynet.pth containing a line with the absolute path to your SkyNEt repo
+    2. Make a file named 'skynet.pth' containing a line with the absolute path to your SkyNEt repo
     3. Start your python and check sys.path; you should see the path to the repo there

+Note: by convention, you should import SkyNEt explicitly, i.e. in the path to the repo do not include the SkyNEt directory, only include the directory a level higher.
+Since Python will look for scripts on that path, we recommend you keep it separated from all your other scripts to avoid interference.

 To finish off the installation process, there is one package left to install.
 Activate the skynet environment again and run the following command: